 This should demonstrate your understanding of the course and share your experience in the field.
-It should also reflect on your thoughts concerning the potential role of theatre and performance in society, and give some attention to envisaging the work you'd like to be involved with in the future.
+It should also reflect on your thoughts concerning the potential role of theatre and performance in society, and give some attention to envisaging the work you'd like Post-interview process to be involved with in the future.

-Audition and interview procedure
+Audition and Interview procedure

-If your application is successful, you will be invited to audition, which will take place either in-person at RADA or by submitting a self-taped audition video.
+If your application is successful, you will be invited to audition, which will take place either in-person at RADA (read the in-person guidance here) or by submitting a self-taped audition video (read the self-tape task guidance here).
 Please state your preference in the appropriate place in the application form.
 The Admissions team will keep you informed of the format of the audition.
 In exceptional circumstances, you may be invited to a recall audition.